 Protecting a different kind of frontline worker in Liberia

-Getting market sellers and motorcycle taxi drivers vaccinated is critical to tackling COVID-19 in Liberia.
+Getting market women and pen-pen drivers vaccinated is critical to tackling COVID-19 in Liberia.

 COVID-19 vaccine rollout began in Liberia on April 1.
 As vaccine awareness and rollout has increased in the country, a different kind of frontline worker has come into focus: female market sellers and ‘pen-pen’ drivers, who operate low-cost motorbike taxis.
 Both groups are critical to Liberian society, and have proven to be a collective force in the economy and politics.
 Now that strength is being harnessed to boost vaccine turnout.